skx/templer/README.md

     ├── output
     └── templer.cfg

-Every file in the input directory is either processed, and converted into a HTML file, or copied literally to the output directory.
+Every file in the input directory is either processed and converted into a HTML file, or copied literally to the output directory.

 In the example above `input/index.skx` would become `output/index.html`.

-(Note that the `.skx` suffix is an example, via the global configuration file you can specify any suffix you wish).
+> *NOTE* The `.skx` suffix is an example.
+You can define which suffix is considered a page via the configuration file.

 There is _also_ an "in-place" mode.
 When working in-place there is no distinct output directory, instead output is written to the same directory in which is encountered.
 Given an input directory you might see this kind of transformation: